 Unfortunately, Iowa is not home to any upcoming PGA Tour events in 2021.
 Although there are some wonderful courses in the Hawkeye State, none of them currently hosts any of the big professional events.

 The next big-time event in or around Iowa is a PGA Champions Tour stop.
-The Principal Charity Classic will occur between May 31 and June 6 in Des Moines.
+The Principal Charity Classic will occur June 3-5 in Des Moines.
 The Wakonda Club will play host to the 50+ event.

 Iowa is not a particular hotbed for golfers, but there have been a few notables who have come from the Hawkeye State.